Vidip/virtualosa/README.md

 1. User can zoom in, out, pan the plot, undo the graph.
 2. Values can be read off the graph in the table as well.
+3. Deployed app to Heroku
+4. Provides plot persistence

+All the graph populating and other element interaction event logiv is in index.js